hdShang/arxiv-daily/docs/cs-RO/2025-06-17/papers/250614317v3-clutterdexgrasp-a-sim-to-real-system-for-general-dexterous-grasping-.md

 ---
 layout: default
-title: ClutterDexGrasp: A Sim-to-Real System for General Dexterous Grasping in Cluttered Scenes
+title: "ClutterDexGrasp: A Sim-to-Real System for General Dexterous Grasping in Cluttered Scenes"
 ---

 # ClutterDexGrasp: A Sim-to-Real System for General Dexterous Grasping in Cluttered Scenes